 Cons: It is less expressive and unique than handmade lettering.
 It can't be completely customized.

-If you're looking for something more unique, I have relationships with calligraphers and lettering artists.
+If you're looking for something more unique, we have relationships with calligraphers and lettering artists.
 When you see beautiful writing with lots of flourishes and a layout that seems to be made for the words - that writing has been created by hand.
 If you like unique, organic and handmade, this is the way to go!
-If you go this route I'll source an artist that matches your aesthetic and put calligraphy in your quote.
+If you go this route we'll source an artist that matches your aesthetic and put calligraphy in your quote.
 Expect it to increase the sign cost by 30-50%.
 The artist will create one-of-a-kind artwork from your request.

 Pros of Using An Artist: Your piece will be totally unique.
 It can be built with custom details like different letter shapes and flourishes.
 It can be laid out in a custom arrangement.
 Hand lettering has an organic, human feel to it.